JimMcL/YetAnotherTracker/README.md

 <a id="Input"></a>
 #### Input files
 * `--defaults <file>` specifies the name of an defaults file which contains any option values.
+Ignored if specified in the defaults file.
 * `--video <file>` specifies the input video file name.
 Alternatively, just add the file name to the command line without an option.
 * `--view-rotation {0|90|180|-90}` angle to rotate video before processing (but after optional resizing).
 * `--resize <size>` resizes the input video to have the specified width.
 This affects all subsequent operations,